apache/whimsy/SETUPMYMAC.md

 Simple Whimsy.Local Installation With docker
 --------------------------------------------

-Don't want to instal things on your machine?
+Don't want to install things on your machine?
 If you have Docker installed, you can use that instead, simply pass `--docker` to the `setupmymac` command above and you will have a Docker image created.
 This will take longer, require more disk space, runs slower, and is less convenient, but is more secure, more